openstack-archive/deb-python-trollius/doc/index.rst

 Changes between Trollius 0.4 and 0.4.1:

+* Python issue #21447 and #21886: Fix a race condition when setting the result of a Future with ``call_soon()``.
+Add an helper, a private method, to set the result only if the future was not cancelled.
+* Add ``repr(CoroWrapper)``
+* _UnixSubprocessTransport: fix file mode of stdin: open stdin in write mode, not in read mode.
+* More reliable CoroWrapper.__del__.
+If the constructor is interrupted by KeyboardInterrupt or the coroutine objet is destroyed lately, some the _source_traceback attribute doesn't exist anymore.
+* ``repr(Task)``: include also the future the task is waiting for
+* Simplify/optimize iscoroutine().
+Inline inspect.isgenerator(obj): replace it
+  with isinstance(obj, types.GeneratorType).
 * Fix for asyncio coroutines when passing tuple value in debug mode.
   CoroWrapper.send() now checks if it is called from a "yield from" generator to decide if the parameter should be unpacked or not.